rmatil/p2pfs-bootstrap-server/README.md

 * `GET /ip-addresses` Returns all current registered IP addresses
 * `POST /ip-addresses/new` Stores a new address on the server.
 Requires a form field `address` with the IP address in it
-* `PUT /ip-addresses` Pings all current registered IP addresses and removes all, which do not respond
+* `GET /ip-addresses/refresh` Pings all current registered IP addresses and removes all, which do not respond

+## Authentication

+To send request to the above described routes, you must provide the `GET` parameter `token` with the value `tabequals4`.
+E.g. `GET /ip-addresses?token=tabequals4`